Mori-sam/dh110-sp23-assignment01/README.md

-# Assignment 01: Heuristic Evaluation - Yongsen Huang, DH110 SPRING2023
+# Assignment 01: Heuristic Evaluation - Yongsen Huang

 ## Tentative Title: TribeTrack
 As I left home for college, I found myself lacking communication with my family.
 I often wondered where they were and what they were doing, and most importantly, if they had made it home safely.
 To address this issue, I decided to create an app that would allow me to connect with my family more easily.